freerange/jam-coop/README.md

 ## Credentials

-Environment specific API keys etc. are stored under `/config/credentials/{development,production}.yml.enc`.
-You'll need to create `config/credentials/{development,production}.key` to encrypt and decrypt them.
-The contents of these two key files are in our 1P vault.
+Environment specific API keys etc. are stored in environment variables.
+The file `.env.example` should be copied to `.env` so that `Dotenv` can find these in development.
+You may only need to set these to real values if you need a particular third party service for the code you're working on.
+For example, Rollbar credentials are only needed if for some reason you need to use rollbar in development.

 ## Sending email in development